Bitcrusher32/logdoc-loop-system/templates/LOGDOC_MINIMAL_TEMPLATE.md

-# LogDoc Loop — Minimum Standards Template
+# LogDoc Loop — Minimal Template

 A human-in-the-loop AI-assisted engineering protocol.
 This is a minimum viable LogDoc template that preserves both usability and systemic rigor.
 It avoids maximalist friction and the need for customization present in the maximal LogDoc template.